js-collection/xhr-perfect-model/readme.md

 ## 📃 Info:

 #### WHAT IS IT?
-An asset model for make the smallest xhr walkie talkie client system. <br>
+This is an asset model for make the smallest xhr walkie-talkie system (so it collects the data of a form and packages it for sending to the server and waits for or tracks a response) into the client side pages. <br>

 #### WHY CHOOSE IT?
-Unlike some other competitors, this system does not have compilers, special protocols and a framework but a simple micro-library.
+Unlike some other competitors, this system does not have compilers, special protocols or framework but it's a simple micro-library.
 Its strength is in its simplicity...
-It is a simple "walkie-talkie" method (so it collects the data of a form and packages it for sending to the server and waits for or tracks a response) created in simple vanilla Js and web APIs.
-So simple that its router itself is a suggestion, a preset to be hard-coded to expand as you wish.
-The advantage becomes your freedom... you decide everything as long as it concerns web formData, text and json.
-This system, not being a framework, does not affect server sides and only requires a response json similar to common standards such as those suggested in the code and in the manual.
+It is a simple "walkie-talkie" method created in simple vanilla Js and web APIs.
+Anyway, you can get the results of call, the progession of it and, from this version, we introduce a super little router (a simple loop of object like a json) for track your api's paths and enpoints.
+All of this system doesn't have affect on server sides and only requires a response json similar to common standards such as those suggested in the code and in the manual.
 That's all ;)<br>

 #### WHO DID THAT?
 This is an open project built by Alberto Marangelo (@berto-dev) [¹](https://berto.dev) [²](https://github.com/berto-dev) for Deveet Technologies [¹](https://deveet.com) [²](https://github.com/Deveet-Technologies)<br>